Migrate from v3

-This guide will help you migrate from v3 to v4
+A guide to help you migrate from Zipline v3 to v4.

 You must be on v3.7.12 or higher to use the export feature.
 Additionally, to see the Export all Server Data (JSON) button, you must be logged in as a super-admin.